interpretml/interpret-text/README.md

 # Interpret-Text SDK
-The Interpret Community Text builds on [Interpret](https://github.com/interpretml/interpret), an open source python package for training interpretable models and helping to explain blackbox machine learning systems.
+The Interpret Text builds on [Interpret](https://github.com/interpretml/interpret), an open source python package for training interpretable models and helping to explain blackbox machine learning systems.
 We have added extensions to support text models.

 This repository contains an SDK and Jupyter notebooks with examples to showcase its use.